writetome51/open-array/README.md

 ************/

 has(value): boolean
-    // returns true if array contains value.
+    // returns true if this.data contains value.

 hasAll(values: any[]): boolean
-    // returns true if array contains every value in values.
+    // returns true if this.data contains every value in values.

 hasAny(values: any[]): boolean
-    // returns true if array contains at least 1 value in values.
+    // returns true if this.data contains at least 1 value in values.

 hasAdjacent(values: any[]): boolean
-    // returns true if array contains exact sequence of values.
+    // returns true if this.data contains exact sequence of values.
     // Example: if this.data is [10,1,2,3,11], then this.hasAdjacent([1,2,3]) returns true.

 startsWith(values: any[]): boolean
-   // returns true if array starts with exact sequence of values.
+   // returns true if this.data starts with exact sequence of values.

 endsWith(values: any[]): boolean
-    // returns true if array ends with exact sequence of values.
+    // returns true if this.data ends with exact sequence of values.

 matches(array): boolean
-    // returns true if entire array matches passed array exactly.
+    // returns true if this.data matches passed array exactly.
-    // returns false if passed array contains object.
+    // will return false if this.data or passed array contains object.

 // For the next 3 methods:
 // testFunction is a callback with same signature as callback passed to